SethRobinson/aitools_client/README.md

 ```

 If your Stable Diffusion WebUI server isn't running locally or at port 7860, change the http://localhost:7860 part to where it is.
 Add multiple add_server commands for multiple servers.

+**NOTE:** Using automatic1111, on the server side, you will see a scary error saying "RuntimeError: File at path D:\pro\stable-diffusion-webui\aitools\get_info.json does not exist.", this is ok, the app checks for the file to see what kind of server it is once at the start.
+It doesn't break anything.

 # Building from source